LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 - PROTECT THEM FROM WHAT?
 - Carnon's Aeon sent them to the druids.
 - During their time in the grove they grew their Magus powers with great success.
-- Upon completing his training, Gallrock the Arch Druid of the grove grew from the earth a bands of force.
+- Upon completing his training, Gallrock the Arch Druid of the grove grew from the earth a band of force.
 - During their years, they became curious about the stories they heard of explosions harnessed inside metal.
 - This was not knowledge the druids had.
 - Eventually, as the Grove prospered and grew, his services were deemed redundant.